k-int/folio-grails-module-demo/README.md

 #### Deployment Descriptor

-Things to note: --server.port= is the sring boot way to specify a port number. --sprint-config-location allows us to specify a config file which will override anything set in conf/application.yml.
+Things to note: --server.port= is the spring boot way to specify a port number. --spring-config-location allows us to specify a config file which will override anything set in conf/application.yml.
 We use this to set the FOLIO-wide postgres connection we wish to use.

 {